newincogniter91/bot-discord-for-server-minecraft/README.md

 ### Option A: Use the Included PowerShell File

-The `start-bot.ps1` file already contains a script that starts the bot.
+The `start-bot.vbs` file already contains a script that starts the bot.
 You can create a shortcut in the Windows Startup folder:

 1. Press Windows + R, type `shell:startup`, and press Enter
-2. Create a new shortcut to `start-bot.ps1`
+2. Create a new shortcut to `start-bot.vbs`

 ### Option B: Use Task Scheduler